NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/sliCERR/README.md

 # Project Description

-CERR is an Octave/MATLAB-based software platform for developing and sharing research results using radiation therapy treatment planning and imaging informatics.
-CERR has a wide variety of dose, imaging, and structure analysis and comparison tools.
-We would like to develop the ability to easily move data between the CERR ecosystem and Slicer to take advantage of both platfoms' complementary features.
+CERR is an Octave/MATLAB-based software platform for developing and sharing research results using radiation therapy treatment planning and imaging informatics. "sliCERR" was developed to facilitate the use of CERR's radiotherapy and image analysis functionality.
+The extension provides scripted modules for data I/O operations and specialized analysis routines in CERR.
+It is written in Python and can be run in Jupyter notebooks with 3D Slicer kernel for visualization and image processing.
+The cerr2mrml module handles the I/O operations of loading native CERR planC format files into the 3DSlicer MRML scene, including import of scan, dose and ROI contours.

 ## Objective